Ampersand25/2DPlatformRunner/README.md

 - level 2 and level 4 have a cat character
 - there is also different music for all available levels
 - the user can play a specific level or a random one (from the available levels (level 1, 2, 3 and 4))
+- each level contains more checkpoints (if the character falls off a platform or dies within a level, they will respawn at the last activated checkpoint within that level)
+- checkpoints can be activated by reaching specific locations
+- the levels are NOT randomly generated
 - the app contains ads (Unity ads), but there is an option that can disable them
 - there is also a score system that displays the current score and the best/highest score for each level (the best score can be reseted)
 - there is also a system that displays the number of deaths per run (if the number of deaths is a multiple of 5 then an ad will be played)